Low-temperature Sampling on Sparse Random Graphs: Proof Outline of Theorems and

 It is well-known that for a graph $G$ with multiple components, the Gibbs distribution $\pi_G$ is a product distribution over the individual components, and that the partition function \(Z_G\) is the product over the partition function over individual components.

-For \(d > 1\), \(\G(n,d/n)\) whp contains one component of linear size while all remaining components have size \(O(\log n)\) and contain at most one cycle, see for example \cite[Section 5]{random-graphs-janson-book}.
+For \(d > 1\), \(\G(n,d/n)\) w.h.p. contains one component of linear size while all remaining components have size \(O(\log n)\) and contain at most one cycle, see for example \cite[Section 5]{random-graphs-janson-book}.
 We can therefore brute-force \(O(\log n)\)-sized components by enumerating all possible edge configurations in $\text{poly}(n)$ time; in fact, even the mixing time from \textit{worst-case} initial configuration on such a component is going to be at most $\text{poly}(n)$ (see, e.g., \cite[Lemma 6.7]{blanca2021random}).